ljphillips84/HiPy161207-Physics_Problems/Iteration_2/README.md

 ## Further idea

-Can you also make use of the `linregress()` function to extract a mre accurate Voc and Jsc?
+Can you also make use of the `linregress()` function to extract a more accurate Voc and Jsc?
 Find the actual intercepts with the axes rather than just use the point nearest zero?